LYNNS DRESSAGE TRAINING PHILOSOPHY

 This method of training works on building complete harmony between the horse and rider.
 It produces horses that are supple, light and responsive to the aids and a pleasure to ride.

-As Lynn has trained several horses from backing to advanced level she understands the importance of establishing the basics before progressing too quickly, as these are the foundations for further training.
+As Lynn has trained many horses from backing through the levels she understands the importance of establishing the basics before progressing too quickly, as these are the foundations for further training.
 Lynn develops the horses carefully in their early years, teaching them to stretch forward and downwards, this strengthens their topline muscles and gets them to use their backs and bend correctly; this will enable them to carry themselves and their rider more efficiently and in better balance.
 Nothing is ever forced and gadgets are not used, rather a little more time is spent educating the horse to accept a correct, light contact on the rein, so that he works through his whole body and stays in front of the bit and doesn’t sit behind it.
 This progressive, logical gymnastic training without forcing the horse to do movements too soon will result in a horse that uses his body more efficiently, so reducing injuries and prolonging his working life.

 The horses remain relaxed throughout their training as exercises are gradually developed so that when asked for a more difficult movement, such as a flying change, the horses are prepared and easily able to perform.
 Since the basic way of going has been so well established, if a horse has problems, these are resolved more easily.
 Lynn has found that this training has improved all types of horses from hairy ponies to ex-racehorses to warmbloods.
 Even if you don’t aspire to being a top dressage rider, you will improve your horse and make it easier to ride.